heber-silva/CKA-Obsidian-Vault/Installation/Configuring a cgroup driver.md

 In v1.22 and later, if the user does not set the `cgroupDriver` field under `KubeletConfiguration`, kubeadm defaults it to `systemd`.

 In Kubernetes v1.28, you can enable automatic detection of the cgroup driver as an alpha feature.
-See [systemd cgroup driver](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#systemd-cgroup-driver) for more details.
+See [](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#systemd-cgroup-driver) for more details.

 A minimal example of configuring the field explicitly: